 THE following feature story, describing the early names of Tasmanian inns and pubs was published in the Hobart Mercury on July 19 1946.
 The revealing story gives a glimpse into the colourful signs that once swung above the doors of… Read More ›

-A prominent feature and the social centre of Antill Ponds (Tasmania) was its Half Way House, a three storey hotel which serviced both travellers and locals with accommodation, meals and liquor.
-Adjacent stables were also a changing station where hard-driven… Read More ›
+A PROMINENT feature and the social centre of Antill Ponds was its Half Way House, a two-storey hotel, which serviced travellers and locals residents with accommodation, meals and liquor.
+The inn traded for just over a century about halfway on… Read More ›

 Evidence shows Tasmania’s Bush Inn is not Australia’s oldest continuously licensed pub